reesmichael1/roman/README.md

 ## Installation

-`roman` is written in [Nim](https://nim-lang.org).
-Binaries are not yet available, so you will need to build from source.
-With `nim 0.20` installed, you should simply need to run `nimble build`.
+`roman` is written in [Rust](https://rust-lang.org).
+Binaries are not yet available, so you will need to build from source using `cargo`.

-`roman` uses [`html2text`](http://alir3z4.github.io/html2text/) to display post bodies.
-You will need to have it installed on your system.

 ## Usage

-Currently, `roman` only displays the current entries available in a feeds the user is subscribed to.

 To subscribe to feeds, use the `--subscribe` flag.
 For example,